chakrit/chunker/README.md

 does not consume tokens.
 Useful for splitting up chunks and passing it to an external parser that expects the split tokens to be there.

+Chunker is designed to work with very small splitter token such as CRLF or '\0'.

 # API

 This module exports a `Chunker` class.
 This is simply an instance of a